junxit/us-congress-bills-110/metadata.md

 - 2007-07-11 — Referred to the Committee on Agriculture, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-07-11 — Referred to the Committee on Agriculture, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-07-11 — Referred to the Committee on Agriculture, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-07-30 — Considered under suspension of the rules. (consideration: CR 7/31/2007 H8912-8913)
+- 2007-07-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3006.
+- 2007-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-30 — Ms. Herseth Sandlin moved to suspend the rules and pass the bill.
+- 2007-07-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 7/31/2007 H8912)
+- 2007-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 7/31/2007 H8912)